How to Create an Earth Day Worthy Garden

 Don't leave trash behind in nature, collect it and bring it to the proper places.
 That's what the kids in this book are planning to do.
 Collecting soda and other cans, left by careless people.
 In return they'll get some money and from that money they're going to buy a new plant for the park.

-How to make an Earth Day worthy Garden?
+How to Contribute to Earth Day

 For the garden however there are more friendly and natural ways to keep it healthy.